binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Protected Data and Document Exchange

 These concepts use a similar approach as the cloud storage, but the data doesn't necessarily have to ever touch the server.
-A couple of offerings that come to mind are:

-1. Chris Campbell's [DeadDrop](https://deaddrop.jadeworld.com/) which has been lovingly crafted and offered free of charge.
-2. [Tresorit](https://tresorit.com) which has a large price tag.

-&nbsp;

-These are basically client-centric applications.
+[Tresorit](https://tresorit.com) for example does a great job.

 My preference is still for any crypto to be performed on the server where you have more control, less attack surface, and greater visibility.

 ### Consuming Free and Open Source {#web-applications-countermeasures-consuming-free-and-open-source}
 ![](images/ThreatTags/PreventionEASY.png)

+I will be discussing this in a podcast show called "Attack Surface Reduction" for [Software Engineering Radio](http://www.se-radio.net/team/kim-carter/) with Natalie Silvanovich from the Google Project Zero Team, so keep an eye on [my shows](https://binarymist.io/publication/#4).

 #### Process